 Background

-Uzbekistan is the geographic and population center of Central Asia.
-The country has a diverse economy and a relatively young population.
-Independent since the dissolution of the USSR in 1991, the country has diversified agricultural production while developing its mineral and petroleum export capacity and increasing its manufacturing base.
+Uzbekistan is the geographic and population center of Central Asia, with a diverse economy and a relatively young population.
+Independent since the USSR dissolved in 1991, the country has diversified agricultural production while developing its mineral and petroleum export capacity and increasing its manufacturing base.

 Geography